 Please note Chrome’s warning that these flags can cause security issues and potential data loss.

 Once you’ve enabled the Chrome flags you want to try, just click the big Relaunch Now button at the bottom of the screen.
 Chrome will restart and you can use the flags you’ve turned on.
-If you find something isn’t working right, just open the flags page and click Reset all to default.

 2. Tab Discarding